imnana18/sql-challenge/README.md

   - Ensured uniqueness for primary keys; use composite keys if necessary.
   - Created tables in the correct order to manage foreign keys.
 - Imported each CSV file into its respective SQL table.
-- NOTE: Please refer to the DB DDL section of in the EmployeeSQL folder for table schemas.
+- NOTE: Please refer to the DB DDL section of the EmployeeSQL folder for table schemas.

 ### Data Analysis
 Performed the following queries on the database using SQL in Postgres: